There are 6 main types of job interviews employers use throughout an interview process.

-If your phone interview is with a recruiter, here’s an article on questions I recommend asking.
+If your phone interview is with a recruiter, here’s an article on questions I recommend asking a recruiter.

-This is where the employer gauges if you are a cultural fit for the company, while also asking questions to confirm the phone screen findings.
-(Whether your skills and experience are a match, etc.)
+The face-to-face interview is where the employer gauges if you are a cultural fit for the company.

 Your end goal?
-Build rapport, show them you are a great culture fit and that you understand their pain loud and clear.
-Your best chance at success lies in remaining focused, responding to their questions, and not getting sidetracked.
+Build rapport, show them you are a great culture fit for their company.

 This next type of job interview is sometimes conducted instead of a phone interview.

-In this type of job interview, the interviewer wants to evaluate if you are a good fit, and double check that you have the skills, experience and qualifications to perform well in the role.
+Overall, in this type of job interview, the interviewer wants to evaluate if you are a good fit, and double-check that you have the skills, experience and qualifications to perform well in the role.